benjtupas/Token-Raise/README.md

 3. Initialize project and install dependencies

 - Initialiaze - `npm init`
-- Solidity - `npm install --save solc`
+- Solidity - `npm install solc@0.4.25`
 - Web3 - `npm install --save web3@1.0.0-beta.35`
 - Ganache (test blockchain locally) - `npm install --save ganache-cli`
 - Mocha (testing) - `npm install --save mocha`
 - Managing filesystem - `npm install --save fs-extra`

+Notes:
-Warning: You can install all of them in one go but it would be better to install 1 by 1 so you can easily see the logs when it raises an error and deprecated libraries.
+- You can install all of them in one go but it would be better to install 1 by 1 so you can easily see the logs when it raises an error and/or deprecated libraries.
+- Ethereum is very unstable.
+Moving from 1 version to another will break things.
+Use the appropriate versions.

 # Resources to Get Started